(225 ILCS 447/25-10)

 (3) Is of good moral character.
 Good character is a

 continuing requirement of licensure.
-Conviction of crimes other than felonies may be used in determining moral character, but shall not constitute an absolute bar to licensure.
+Conviction of crimes other than felonies may be used in determining moral character, but shall not constitute an absolute bar to licensure, except where the applicant is a registered sex offender.

 (4) Has not been declared by any court of competent